 But of all the villainous changes, the most significant is probably the changes made to Eddie Brock.
 This version of Brock has known Peter his entire life, their families having been close friends and their fathers were business partners who died in the same accident, just like in the “Ultimate Spider-Man” comics.
 Eddie isn’t a journalist, but is instead a young college student working in Dr. Connors’ lab.
 His close relationship with Peter is an interesting change and makes watching the relationship disintegrate because of Peter’s dual life (and a small romantic triangle between him, Gwen, and Peter) a really compelling thing to watch.

 The more things change, the more they stay the same, however.
-Peter still suffers while trying to balance his responsibilities, specspidey_sinister6whether it’s debating between getting a paying job at the Daily Bugle or the unpaid internship at Doctor Connor’s lab or between pursuing his friend Gwen Stacy or the cheerleader Liz Allan.
+Peter still suffers while trying to balance his responsibilities, whether it’s debating between getting a paying job at the Daily Bugle or the unpaid internship at Doctor Connor’s lab or between pursuing his friend Gwen Stacy or the cheerleader Liz Allan.
 As always Peter knows he has a responsibility to the world to suit up and fight crime despite the strain it puts on his relationships and professional life.

 They’re hard questions without easy answers, and the supporting characters don’t have a lot of time to help him work them out.
 Everybody seems to have their own story going on: from Harry Osborn’s quest to become the most popular kid in school to Aunt May’s romance with her doctor and new career writing cookbooks.
 The amount of effort put into fleshing out even the minor background characters is really remarkable, and it’s made even more so when you realize that even the most minor background characters are often major characters in the main Marvel continuity.